rbpollock/labboNetwork/docs/tldr/glossary.md

 ### Domain

-A category for organizing tasks, skills, and pots within a Colony.
+A category for organizing tasks, skills, and pots within a Labbo.
 Domains can be thought of as 'departments' or 'divisions' within the larger organizational whole.

 ### Funding Pots

 All funding within a colony resides in pots.
 Pots can be thought of as 'earmarked' funds for a specific purpose, and depending on context, might be called a bounty, a budget, working capital, or rewards.
 A colony will have many pots, but at a minimum will have one pot for rewards ( `pots[0]` ) and one for working capital ( `pots[1]` ).

-### Meta Colony
+### Meta Labbo

-The Meta Colony is “the Colony colony” — its remit is to develop, support, and grow the Colony Network.
-Every colony on the public network needs the Meta Colony, and everyone may be a member.
+The Meta Labbo is “the Labbo colony” — its remit is to develop, support, and grow the Labbo Network.
+Every colony on the public network needs the Meta Labbo, and everyone may be a member.

 ### Internal Token